List of tallest buildings in Israel: Under construction

+This list ranks buildings currently under preparation or construction in Israel that are planned to stand at least 150 metres (490 ft) tall.

+Timeline of tallest buildings

-Tallest by usage
+Tallest buildings by usage

 The list below shows the tallest buildings by their usage.
 Note that the buildings in the list are considered only if the entire tower is for the usage listed; buildings with multiple usages aren't considered.